For this tutorial we do not offer a free download of the pattern.

 Between step 5 and step 6 - Assemble part P1

-Put double-sided tape on:
+Apply double-sided tape to:

 - the length of the top of the 2 pieces P1-2 (on the reverse side of the leather).